SHSharkar/MCP-Mathematics/README.md

 ## Available MCP Tools

-MCP Mathematics gives you access to all its mathematical features through seven specialized tools, each one designed for specific tasks and built for great performance:
+MCP Mathematics gives you access to all its mathematical features through seven specialized tools, each designed for specific tasks and built for excellent performance:

 ### Core Calculation Tools

 #### 1. `calculate` - Single Expression Evaluation

 The main tool for working with mathematical expressions.
 It supports all 52 built-in functions, unit conversions, and financial calculations.
-It can handle everything from simple arithmetic to complex scientific computations.
+It handles everything from simple arithmetic to complex scientific computations.

 **Use Cases:**